threatfix/ExtractIOC/README.md

 Reporting Issues
 ----------------
-If you're having trouble compiling or executing ExtractIOC, or have identified a bug, or simply crashed the application - [Report it to me]report it to me.
+If you're having trouble compiling or executing ExtractIOC, or have identified a bug, or simply crashed the application - [Report it to me].
 I'll do my best to fix any issues you're having.

 [Report it to me]: https://github.com/threatfix/ExtractIOC/wiki